steakknife/oui/README.md

 ## Data

-Database sourced from the public IEEE list, but it can be rebuilt anytime by running `bin/build_db` or `OUI.build_db`
+Database sourced from the public IEEE list, but it can be rebuilt anytime by running `bin/update_db` or `OUI.update_db`

 ## License